Rishab95333/-.mp3-finder/README.md

 # -.mp3-finder
-It is basically a Linux program and used to search directories
+This is a simple mp3finder program that lists .mp3 files in directories and sub-directories.
+The program uses a recursive approach.